Skip to content

 • 10

-0% period: 18 billing cycles (purchases + balance transfers within first 60 days) · Transfer fee: 3% intro fee for first 60 days, then 5% · Regular APR after intro: Variable (see issuer site) · Annual fee: $0 · Rewards: 3% cash back in the category of your choice (online shopping, dining, travel, gas, or home improvement) — changed monthly.
-2% at grocery stores and wholesale clubs.
-1% everywhere else. · Best for: People who spend heavily in one discretionary category and want a single card that handles both the debt transfer and long-term rewards earning · Apply: bankofamerica.com
+0% period: 18 billing cycles on purchases and balance transfers within the first 60 days ยท Transfer fee: 3% intro for first 60 days, then 5% ยท Regular APR after intro: Variable (see issuer site) ยท Annual fee: $0 ยท Rewards: 3% cash back in the category of your choice (rotate monthly: dining, online shopping, travel, gas, home improvement).
+2% at grocery stores and warehouse clubs.
+1% everywhere else. ยท Best for: People with heavy spending in one specific category who want the card to earn seriously after the balance is cleared

 • 11